 The Signs of Drug Abuse Are Subtle…

-If someone you love in the fight of their life with substances, you may be beating yourself up trying to rewind in your mind where things went wrong.
+If someone you love is in the midst of battling an addiction, you may be beating yourself up trying to rewind in your mind where things went wrong.
 You may be saying to yourself or out loud:

 where did things go wrong?